hassrm08/Ryan_Portfolio/README.md

 # Ryan Hass DS Portfolio

+Hello, and thank you for taking the time to review some of my work!

 I am currently pursuing a Master's degree in [Data Science](https://datasciencedegree.wisconsin.edu/) from the University of Wisconsin - Green Bay with an anticipated graduation of May, 2023.

 I have completed the following coursework: DS700 - Foundations of Data Science, DS705 - Statistical Methods, DS710 - Programming for Data Science, DS715 - Data Warehousing, DS735 - Communicating about Data, DS740 - Data Mining and Machine Learning, DS780 - Data Science and Strategic Decision Making; granting me a Graduate Certificate in Data Science.